jdyen/betadiversity/README.md

 # betadiversity
 Code to regress estimates of beta diversity against three sets of predictor variables: spatial scale, functional groupings of species, and environmental covariates.
 Regressions are based on beta regression models, implemented in Stan through the rstan R package.

+The analyses outlined here are presented in detail in Yen, Fleishman, Fogarty, and Dobkin (in press) Relating beta diversity of birds and butterflies in the Great Basin to spatial resolution, environmental variables and trait-based groups.
+Global Ecology and Biogeography (accepted 1 October 2018).

 Copyright &copy; 2018, Jian Yen

 *****